LunarLaurus/rgirl/README.md

 You can clone this repository and build it using either the `make` command or `cargo build --release --features=gui`.
 Running the emulator can be done either via `cargo run --release --features=gui`, or by running the generated binary found in `target/release`.
-You can copy the executable named `rboy` or `rboy.exe` to some sort of binary directory such as `~/.local/bin/` in linux or something under the `PATH` in windows.
+You can copy the executable named `rgirl` or `rgirl.exe` to some sort of binary directory such as `~/.local/bin/` in linux or something under the `PATH` in windows.

-Then you can explore the ability of the emulator by `rboy --help`.
+Then you can explore the ability of the emulator by `rgirl --help`.
 Which outputs

 ```
 A Gameboy Colour emulator written in Rust

-Usage: rboy [OPTIONS] <filename>
+Usage: rgirl [OPTIONS] <filename>

 Arguments:
   <filename>  Sets the ROM file to load